Anne Runyan, Ph.D.

 About Me:

-Anne Sisson Runyan, PhD in International Relations from The American University, is Professor of Political Science and Faculty Affiliate and former Head of Women’s, Gender, and Sexuality Studies at the University of Cincinnati.
-Among the progenitors of the field of Feminist International Relations and a recipient of the Eminent Scholar Award from the Feminist Theory and Gender Studies Section of the International Studies Association, she has authored, co-authored, or co-edited Global Gender PoliticsGlobal Gender Issues in the New Millennium (4 editions), Gender and Global Restructuring (2 editions, 3rd in progress), and Feminist (Im)Mobilities in Fortress(ing) North America, and she has published widely on feminist world politics and transnational feminisms in journals and edited volumes.
-She is currently Vice President-Elect of the International Studies Association, a former chair of the Committee on Women in the Academic Professions of the American Association of University Professors, and serves on several editorial boards.
-As a former associate editor of the International Feminist Journal of Politics, she organized and hosted its fifth annual conference on "Decolonizing Knowledges in Feminist World Politics" and guest-edited the special issue arising from it.
-She is currently working on a book on gendered nuclear colonialism arising from initial research conducted as a Fulbright Visiting Research Chair in North American Integration at York University, Canada and co-directing a gender study for the City of Cincinnati as part of a Cities for CEDAW (UN Convention on the Elimination of All Forms of Discrimination Against Women) initiative.
+Anne Sisson Runyan, PhD in International Relations from The American University, is Professor Emerita in the School of Public and International Affairs and former Head of Women’s Studies at the University of Cincinnati (UC) where she also directed the Taft Research Center.
+Among the progenitors of the field of Feminist International Relations and a recipient of the Eminent Scholar Award from the Feminist Theory and Gender Studies Section (which she helped found and lead) of the International Studies Association (ISA), she has authored, co-authored, or co-edited Global Gender Politics (next edition forthcoming early 2026), Global Gender Issues (4 editions), Gender and Global Restructuring (2 editions, third edition forthcoming Dec.
+2024), and Feminist (Im)Mobilities in Fortress(ing) North America, and she has published widely on feminist world politics and transnational feminisms in journals and edited volumes.
+She has served as a Vice President of the ISA and on its Status of Women and Research Workshop Grants Committees, a chair of the Committee on Women in the Academic Professions of the American Association of University Professors (AAUP) and a recipient of the AAUP Georgina M. Smith Award, and an Associate and Guest Editor and Editorial Board Member of the International Feminist Journal of Politics.
+She is currently working on a book on gendered nuclear colonialism arising from initial research conducted as a Fulbright Visiting Research Chair in North American Integration at York University, Canada, entailing published work on the subject in the International Feminist Journal of Politics and International Affairs, and further progress on it through a UC Taft Research Center Fellowship.
+She also co-produced an open access online course on "Decolonizing Nuclear Studies" residing on the Carnegie-supported Highly NRiched website.
 She has received multiple external and internal awards and grants, taught in the US, Canada, Mexico, Egypt, and The Netherlands, and guest-lectured widely.
-She directs the Feminist Comparative and International Politics doctoral concentration in Political Science and formerly directed the Taft Research Center at the University of Cincinnati.
+She created the Feminist Comparative and International Politics doctoral concentration in Political Science at UC and continues to research, present, publish, and serve on doctoral and MA committees at UC while also co-leading a Reimagining Global Politics research group at the UC Taft Research Center.

 Research Interests